 Some of the credit short-term training options may apply to the Associate of Applied Science, the Associate of General Studies, and the Oregon Associate of Arts transfer degrees.
-Check with Counseling and Career Services to determine if your coursework will apply.
+Check with Counseling and Career Services in Building 2, on the main campus to see if the coursework will apply.
+To arrange an appointment call 503-399-5120.

-Financial aid may be available to students who enroll in programs that offer 24 or more credits over approximately six months (or more).
-For more information, call the Financial Aid Office at 503-399-5018.
+Financial aid may be available to students who enroll in programs that offer 24 or more credits over approximately six months or more.
+For more information on financial aid call 503-399-5018 during regular business hours.